 A good streaming service also provides a monitoring and analytics feature.
 You need tracking tools to evaluate the outcome of your event.
 You want to have access to viewer numbers, behaviors and engagement.
 Especially for an online class, you want to know if your students stayed on the stream the whole time or if they left before the end.

 In addition, you want to know if your lesson or material is engaging enough for your students.
 You can use this information to tailor your lesson plans according to your students’ needs and preferences.
-DaCast comes with an in-system analytics tools that makes it easy for you to track your ROI.
+Dacast comes with an in-system analytics tool that makes it easy for you to track your ROI.

 Finally, make sure to consider where you want to host your streaming video content and whether your chosen OVP supports that.
-DaCast, for example, now supports China video hosting for VOD content with our advanced platform.
+Dacast, for example, now supports China’s video hosting for VOD content with our advanced platform.
 This is not the case, however, with many other streaming services on the market.

 5. Educational content